JiiXaa/retro-buster/docs/TESTING.md

 "uselist=True" indicates that the property should be loaded as a list, as opposed to a scalar.
 ```

-In the Videocassette db model uselist was set to False
+In the Movie db model uselist was set to False
 in the relationship definition.
 That is the reason why vhs.vhs_details was't a list, but rather a single object of VhsDetails class.